Spatiotemporal bursting in simulated cultures of cortical neurons: Discussion

 \subsection{As development progresses, wave propagation speed increases}

 Figure~\ref{fig:burstSpeed} shows that burst wavefront propagation speed increased during development \citep[consistent with the findings of][]{maeda_mechanisms_1995}, by eye reaching stationarity by simulation end and corresponding to connectivity reaching stationarity in previous results \citep{kawasaki_simple_2014}.
 This increase in propagation speed explains previous simulation and experimental results \citep{van_pelt_longterm_2004, vanpelt_long-term_2004, kawasaki_simple_2014} that showed that early bursts start out with relatively long duration and low intensity, becoming briefer and more intense over time.
 Previous simulation data indicated the number of spikes produced did not vary much on average; the current results indicate that burst duration is a function of propagation speed: faster propagation corresponds to shorter burst duration.
+This inverse relationship arises naturally from the model's resource exhaustion mechanics.
+Traveling waves propagate by recruiting and rapidly consuming available excitable network resources (i.e., through synaptic facilitation and subsequent depression).
+A faster-moving wavefront consumes the culture's finite resources more rapidly.
+Because the network cannot sustain high-frequency firing once local resources are depleted, this faster ``burn'' through the culture guarantees a shorter overall burst duration.
 However, regardless of propagation speed, the width of the wavefront (duration of bursting by any single neuron) does not appear to change during development and, since bursts invariably propagate across the entire network, the total number of spikes within a burst is still constant.

-It is also interesting that the initial and final propagation speeds appear to be most greatly influenced by different simulation parameters.
-In particular, initial propagation speed appears to depend on $\epsilon$.
-This is the null point of the neurite outgrowth model; a higher value for $\epsilon$ means that connectivity change will continue until neurons are, on average (because outgrowth is several orders of magnitude slower than neuron spiking behavior), spiking almost twice as fast for the top row in the figure.
-From earlier results, this produced an extended period of time where average firing rate at first rapidly rose to around 1.0 and then more gradually continued to 1.9 \citep[][Figure~6]{kawasaki_simple_2014}.
-Those earliest bursts were significantly longer in duration for $\epsilon=1.9$ \citep[Figures~8 and~9 in][around 800ms for $\epsilon=1.9$ and 600ms for $\epsilon=1.0$---these total propagation times are consistent with the propagation speeds observed here]{kawasaki_simple_2014}.
-Moreover, this occurred earlier during development for larger $\epsilon$ \citep[][Figure~9]{kawasaki_simple_2014}, consistent with the higher derivative from equation~\ref{eq:g}.